luminousAvocado/pam-1/README.md

     $ dotnet ef migrations add InitialSchema
     $ dotnet ef database update
 ```
-If you have an old database, you should drop it first using the following command:
+If you have an old database, you should drop it first either manually or using the following command:
 ```
     $ dotnet ef database drop
 ```